software-mansion/react-native-screens/README.md

 #### `translucent`

-When set to `true`, it makes native navigation bar on iOS semi-transparent with blur effect, while on Android is fully transparent.
-It is a common way of presenting a navigation bar introduced in iOS 11.
+When set to `true`, it allows the content to go under the navigation header, not bellow.
+If you want to create a transparent header, you should also set `backgroundColor` to `transparent`.
 The default value is `false`.

 #### `backTitle` (iOS only)